This Easy Cauliflower Cranberry Sage Stuffing is an easy grain-free and healthy alternative to traditional stuffing. It’s also paleo and whole 30.

-You definitely don’t!
 If you’re a purist, my suggestion would be to make your cauliflower ahead as it will save you a good amount of time.
-Here are instructions for how to do it.
+Here are instructions on how to do it.
 But if you’re really strapped for time, you can always use frozen as that will make your life a lot easier.
 I do it quite often!

-Yes, if you don’t love onion, you can use 1 medium leek and it will add a milder flavor to the cauliflower stuffing.
+Yes, if you don’t love onion, you can use 1 medium leek.
+It will add a milder flavor to the cauliflower stuffing.

 Can you use dried herbs instead of fresh?